 Why?
 Because under the scent of stinky horse and cow poop is the scent of freshly mowed fields, drying hay and perhaps a faint scent of wild flowers.
 Passing by corn fields in early summer you smell the freshness.
 You can almost smell the colour green.

 Our noses need a break from the dust, pollution and fumes that make up city living.
-With the Greater Toronto Area situated in what’s essentially a big bowl, all that pollution gets caught in it and we breath it in.
-Visiting a farm is a break for our olfactory sense.
+With the Greater Toronto Area situated in what’s essentially a big bowl, all that pollution is caught in it and we breath it in.
+Visiting a farm is a break for our olfactory sense and lungs.

 A Reminder Where Our Food Comes From